 Highmark Stadium has been certified as one of six FIFA 2-Star fields in the United States.
 It is the highest rating the FIFA Quality Concept Testing program can award.

 On Sunday, April 21, the Hounds shared their soccer talents with approximately 100 special needs children as they hosted the Watson Institute’s inaugural Special Kick Clinic at Highmark Stadium in Station Square.

 The Riverhounds pro team were joined by members of their Riverhounds Academy youth development program, Central Valley High School’s boys and girls varsity soccer teams, the Carlow University and Point Park University women’s soccer teams along with other volunteers who helped the children participate and enjoy the experience.

 The afternoon began with a short exhibition by the Riverhounds, followed by soccer-specific stations led by the Hounds pro team.
 The drills were carefully adapted to the needs of each child.
 The Watson Institute and the Pittsburgh Riverhounds have long-term plans to continue the Special Kick Clinic as an annual event.

-Topics: Pittsburgh Riverhounds
+Tags: Pittsburgh Riverhounds